 2. Get in the right mental state before you fast

 Go into your fast with the full intention to succeed in it.
 This includes:

 - Reading fasting logs by others (Here’s the introduction to my 21-day fasting log)

-- Eating your favorite food before you fast, so that you don’t end up dealing with such cravings mid-way
+- Eating your favorite food before you fast so that you don’t deal with such cravings mid-way

 3. Go for a fasting duration for as long as you can manage

-The longer your fast, the deeper the healing.
-The first few days of your fast is just inducting into ketosis, and healing doesn’t take place.
+The longer the fast, the deeper the healing.
+The first 2-3 days of your fast is just getting into ketosis, and healing doesn’t take place.
 If anything, it’s a chance for your digestive system to take a rest.
-It’s when ketosis starts in the fourth day that the healing begins.
-It starts by burning the most recent toxins from the food you ate, then works backwards from there.
+It’s when ketosis starts on the third or fourth day that the healing begins.

-This means if you fast for 3-5 days in hopes of experiencing physical (and emotional) detox of fasting, you might as well not proceed with the fast, because you’re not going to experience much benefits in the area.
-If anything, a 3-5 day fast is more detrimental than beneficial (in terms of weighing out overall pros vs. cons), because you burn muscles during the first few days of the fast, which isn’t justified by the (little) fat you burn in ketosis, since you’re only in ketosis for 1-2 days.
-(Read more in #4 below and Q5 of my fasting interview with Loren Lockman.)
+This means if you fast for 3-5 days in hopes of experiencing the physical (and emotional) detox of fasting, you might as well not proceed with the fast, because you’re not going to experience real benefits in the area.
+From my best understanding, a 3-5 day fast is more detrimental than beneficial (in terms of weighing out overall pros vs. cons), because you burn muscles during the first few days of the fast, which isn’t justified by the (little) fat you burn in ketosis, since you’re only in ketosis for 1-2 days.
+(Read more in point #4 below and Q5 of my fasting interview with Loren Lockman.)

 4. Clear out your schedule before your fast